kelecorix/accumulate-dart-client/README.md

 See [examples](EXAMPLE.md) on how to use library.

 ## Contributions
-This ibrary [initially](https://github.com/kompendium-ano/accumulate-dart-client) developed by [Kelecorix, Inc](https://github.com/kelecorix) and [Sergey Bushnyak](https://github.com/sigrlami) for Kompendium LLC, however this is opinionated fork with goal to maintain *idiomatic* Dart/Flutter approach.
+This library [initially](https://github.com/kompendium-ano/accumulate-dart-client) developed by [Kelecorix, Inc](https://github.com/kelecorix) and [Sergey Bushnyak](https://github.com/sigrlami) for Kompendium LLC, however this is opinionated fork with goal to maintain *idiomatic* Dart/Flutter approach.

 Contributions are welcome, open new PR or submit new issue.